 She looked puzzled.
 "Why?"

-Arthur dismissed his guards from the room, and turned to the pale woman.
+Arthur immediately dismissed his guards from the room, and turned to the pale woman.
 "You may speak freely here, as we now know his secret."

 "Emrys," she exclaimed, falling to one knee in respect.
 The three others in the room were immediately baffled, and Merlin blushed quickly from embarrassment.